taikiy/kernel/doc/13_calling_kernel_space_routines_from_user_space.md

 - Implement `copy_data_from_user_space()` [commit](https://github.com/taikiy/kernel/commit/ff3f410d753d25828b2af2442c19f19d95245d29)
 - Reading the user program stack (syscall arguments) [commit](https://github.com/taikiy/kernel/commit/c0c471c50d87aa256e21db74e8891221360f412b)

-There was an issue in the `linker.ld` files.
+There was an issue with the `linker.ld` files.
 The `.asm` section was defined at the end of the file, below `.data` section.
 I'm not sure the exact reason, but when I defined a constant string in the `.data` section in the `syscall.asm` file, `int 0x80` call didn't work.
 I'm guessing it's because of the memory alignment issue.
 I moved the `.asm` section closer to the top just below the `.text` section, and it worked.

 ---